 - Science: Living Things and Their Habitats and Electricity

 - Topic: The Romans

-- DT: Roman roads, mosaics and shields
+- DT: Roman roads, mosaics, shields and food technology

 - Music: A timeless pop song from the 1970s - Mamma Mia!

-- RE - What is it like to be a Hindu in Britain?
+- RE: What is it like to be a Hindu in Britain?

-Click here for the Year 3&4 Spellings
+Click here for the statutory Year 3&4 Spellings